-Notice of any change in your registration, including adding/dropping courses, changes of points in variable point courses, or of total withdrawal from the College, must be given to the Registrar in writing or completed through the online registration systems: Touchtone Services or the Student Information System.
-Instructions for changes in registration and withdrawal through Touchtone Services or the Student Information System are outlined in the Registration Information section in the Schedule of Classes or may be obtained from the Office of the Registrar.
+Notice of any change in your registration, including adding/dropping courses, changes of points in variable point courses, or of total withdrawal from the College, must be given to the Registrar in writing or completed through the online registration system.
+Instructions for changes in registration and withdrawal through the Student Information System are outlined in the Registration Information section in the Schedule of Classes or may be obtained from the Office of the Registrar.

 The last date for changes in registration is indicated in the Academic Calendar.
 After this deadline, courses may not be added but a partial refund of tuition fees for withdrawal from courses may be authorized by the Registrar.
 Fees are not subject to this reduction.
-Reduction of tuition based on a sliding scale is calculated from the day the Registrar receives written notice from the student or the withdrawal is processed through Touchtone Services or the Student Information System.
+Reduction of tuition based on a sliding scale is calculated from the day the Registrar receives written notice from the student or the withdrawal is processed through the Student Information System.
 The sliding scale is outlined in the Registration Information section in the Schedule of Classes on the TC-Web for each term.